indradb/indradb/README.md

 **NOTE:** The sled datastore is not production-ready yet. sled itself is pre-1.0, and makes no guarantees about on-disk format stability.
 Upgrading IndraDB may require you to [manually migrate the sled datastore.](https://docs.rs/sled/0.34.6/sled/struct.Db.html#method.export) Additionally, there is a [standing issue](https://github.com/indradb/indradb/issues/98) that prevents the sled datastore from having the same level of safety as the RocksDB datastore.

+## Testing

-## Running tests
+### Unit tests

 Use `make test` to run the test suite.
 Note that this will run the full test suite across the entire workspace, including tests for all datastore implementations.
-Similarly, you can run `make bench` to run the full benchmarking suite.

 You can filter which tests run via the `TEST_NAME` environment variable. e.g. `TEST_NAME=create_vertex make test` will run tests with `create_vertex` in the name across all datastore implementations.
+All unit tests will run in CI.

+### Benchmarks

+Microbenchmarks can be run via `make bench`.

+### Fuzzing

+A fuzzer is available, ensuring the the RocksDB and in-memory datastores operate identically.
+Run it via `make fuzz`.

+### Checks

+Lint and formatting checks can be run via `make check`.
+Equivalent checks will be run in CI.